leomarcov/labadmin/README.md

 ## Action selection
 Action selection allow navigate accros all available actions to select action to exec.
-Actions are organized in categories folders.
+Actions are organized in categories directories.

 It's possible to exec action in a iterative or concurrent way.
 By defualt iterative mode is used.
 To exec action in a concurrent mode use ``&`` symbol at end of action name.
 ```bash